ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/sales-how-invoice-sales.md

    > [!NOTE]
    > In very rare cases, the posted amounts may deviate from what is displayed in the totals fields.
 This is typically due to rounding calculations in relation to VAT or sales tax.<br /><br />To check the amounts that will actually be posted, you can use the **Statistics** page, which takes into account the rounding calculations.
 Also, if you choose the **Release** action, the totals fields will be updated to include rounding calculations.
-9. In the **Invoice Discount Amount** field, enter an amount that should be deducted from the value shown in the **Total Incl.
-Tax** field.
+9. V poli **Fakturační sleva** zadejte částku, která má být odečtena od hodnoty uvedené v poli**Celkem včetně DPH**.

    If you have set up invoice discounts for the customer, then the specified percentage value is automatically inserted in the **Invoice Discount %** field if the criteria are met, and the related amount is inserted in the **Inv.
 Discount Amount Excl.
-Tax** field.
+DPH**.
 For more information, see [Record Sales Price, Discount, and Payment Agreements](sales-how-record-sales-price-discount-payment-agreements.md).
-10. When the sales invoice lines are completed, choose the **Post and Send** action.
+10. Po dokončení řádků prodejní faktury vyberte akci **Účtovat a odeslat**.

 The **Post and Send Confirmation** dialog box displays the customer's preferred method of receiving documents.
 You can change the sending method by choosing the lookup button for the **Send Document to** field.
 For more information, see [Set Up Document Sending Profiles](sales-how-setup-document-send-profiles.md).